mayankrb/mail-master/frontend/readme.md

-# frontend foe the app
+# frontend for the app